CCEMGroupTCD/DARTassembler/docs/_build/html/_sources/doc_files/1_installation_guide.rst.txt

    DARTassembler --help

 This command will display the help message of DART, confirming that the installation was successful.
+Please check that the installed DART version is at least ``1.1.0``: this version introduced major new features such as multi-metallic complexes, haptic ligands, and support for arbitrary complex geometries from 22 different ligand coordination archetypes.
+We have also made DART significantly faster and removed several dependencies, so ``pip`` should usually have no problem installing the latest DART version.

 If this command displays any errors, please check the :ref:`FAQs <troubleshooting>` and if you don't find the answer, please `let us know so we can fix it. <https://github.com/CCEMGroupTCD/DART/issues>`_ Also, if you run DART for the very first time, it may be that there is a short delay of around 30s while ``pip`` sets up everything.
 That is normal and only happens once.

 Ready to go?
 Let's start off with the :ref:`quickstart` or check out the :ref:`DART modules <module_overview>`!